Skip to main content

 Split Rock Trail, near Saint John

 Leave the hustle and bustle of Saint John behind as you take the short drive to Lorneville.
 When you pass through the Coleson Cove power plant, you may question what kind of hiking trail you will find, but you won’t be disappointed.
 Take a short walk on an old road and you will come to a lookout platform that looks like it should be condemned (and it probably should be).
-The platform overlooks the power plant and the rocky shoreline in between.
+The platform overlooks the power plant and the rocky shoreline.
 Follow the trail around the corner and you will leave civilization behind.
 Continue along the rocky clifftops, making sure to check out all the side trails to lookouts.
-The black and gray rocky cliffs and the waves crashing below reminded me of the Lighthouse Trail on Grand Manan.
-But this trail is much easier to get to.
+The black and gray rocky cliffs, and the waves crashing below, reminded me of the Lighthouse Trail on Grand Manan, but this trail is much easier to get to.

 Each time you see the lighthouse through the trees it will get larger, like a tall, white giant playing peek-a-boo.
 Eventually you will come out to the grassy area around the lighthouse.
 The views of the Bay of Fundy from this point at the mouth of the Musquash Estuary are spectacular.
-If you are still feeling adventurous you can continue on Troy’s Trail for another couple of kilometres along the coast to Black Beach and then walk back the access road.
-I had to walk back the access road from the lighthouse because it was getting dark.
+If you are still feeling adventurous, you can continue for another 12 kilometres along the shores of the estuary on Troy’s Trail, Black Beach Trail, Lorneville Link, and the Five Fathom Hole Trail.

-Split Rock Trail is a coastal trail that is easy to access, but still spectacular.
+Split Rock Trail is a spectacular coastal trail that is easy to access, but still spectacular.

 12. WILLIAMS TRAIL